 This isn’t new data.
 Multiple older studies have led to the same conclusion (5).

-Bottom Line: Despite the fear mongering of the past few decades, eating eggs and cholesterol has no association whatsoever with heart disease.
+Bottom Line: Despite the false claim of the past few decades, eating eggs has no association with heart disease.

 Eggs Are Rich in Unique Antioxidants

-Bottom Line: Eggs contain large amounts of the antioxidants Lutein and Zeaxanthine, which dramatically lower your risk of age-related eye disorders.
+Bottom Line: Eggs contain large amounts of the antioxidants lutein and zeaxanthin, which dramatically lower your risk of age-related eye disorders.